 Suddenly, I looked up for a second at Mr. J and saw a strange expression on his face as he shook his head to say, "NO!"
 At the same time, I felt a gentle pressure on my right shoulder.
 As I turned slowly to my left and just before I fainted, I glimpsed a two-legged being staring intently at me through two beady reptilian eyes.

 Unfortunately the narrative breaks off there and we haven't heard anything more.
 Maybe humanity is still not ready for the whole story.
 But the editor's note is dated summer 2001, soon after which the EBEs really let us down.
 For once John Trump's nephew can't be blamed.
 Happy New Year.

 ― alimosina, Monday, 31 December 2018 01:55 (three months ago) Permalink

 Thanks for all your good work on this thread, alimosina.Just looked up that Bojowald book on a library app and the subject says Thriller, Thriller, Thriller.

-― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Tuesday, 1 January 2019 23:30 (one month ago) Permalink
+― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Tuesday, 1 January 2019 23:30 (three months ago) Permalink

 Okay now it says Science, Physics, Nonfiction

-― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Tuesday, 1 January 2019 23:31 (one month ago) Permalink
+― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Tuesday, 1 January 2019 23:31 (three months ago) Permalink

 More fiction than non, IMO.